Relintai/pandemonium_engine_docs/tutorials/animation/introduction.rst

 .. image:: img/animation_method_options.png

-When Godot reaches the keyframe, Godot calls the `class_AudioStreamPlayer` node's "play" function and the stream plays.
+When Godot reaches the keyframe, Godot calls the `AudioStreamPlayer` node's "play" function and the stream plays.

 You can change its position by dragging it on the timeline, you can also